Steffen911/steffen911.github.io/_posts/2022-04-09-learning-about-nfts.md

 We start by getting some free money from the generous test network runners and are ready to go.

-We use a library to define an ERC-721 token (the technical standard for NFTs) which should not be fixed up with ERC-20 token (which seems to cover fungible tokens, i.e. crypto currencies).
+We use a library to define an ERC-721 token (the technical standard for NFTs) which should not be confused with ERC-20 token (which seems to cover fungible tokens, i.e. crypto currencies).
 That library receives a name, we compile it, and use a small script to send it to the blockchain.
 Apparently, that is all there is to have the generic NFT capability available.
 Now, we upload an image on Pinata, write some metadata that we also upload to Pinata, and send a transaction to our contract.
 You can view my first NFT on the test network on [etherscan.io](https://ropsten.etherscan.io/address/0xab8f53da7cdf93ad5ae48cd0322e6caed0eb6051).
-It is a picture of the Siegessaeule in Berlin that you can view below or on the InterPlanetary File System (I love it!) on [pinata.cloud](https://gateway.pinata.cloud/ipfs/QmUQDaeiK6e1qM8HJHgKC6giRAMdqbQSPNqZJQeB75VnvG).
+It is a picture of the Siegessaeule in Berlin that you can view below or on the InterPlanetary File System (I love the name!) on [pinata.cloud](https://gateway.pinata.cloud/ipfs/QmUQDaeiK6e1qM8HJHgKC6giRAMdqbQSPNqZJQeB75VnvG).

 ![NFT Siegessaeule](/assets/2022-04-09-learning-about-nfts/siegessaeule.jpeg)